acidicsoftware/dotnet-domaindrivendesign/README.md

 If the `Price` property had not been explicitly annotated with [IncludeAttribute](src/DomainDrivenDesign/IncludeAttribute.cs) then the exclusion would have been inherited and the price would still have been ignored.

-### Inheritance
+### A Word on Inheritance
-The inclusion state of value members are inherited by child classes.
+The state of value members are inherited by child classes.
 If a value member is excluded then it's also excluded in all classes inheriting from this class.

 Properties are special value member in that they can be overridden if marked as virtual.
-If a property is overridden, the properties are checked one by one starting from the o
+If a property is overridden, the properties checked one by one starting from the outermost class in which the property is declared.
+This first explicit inclusion or exclusion encountered defines the state of that property.
+If non of the properties are explicitly annotated then the property will be regarded as included.

+The login that applies to virtual properties also apply to abstract properties and their implementations.

 Note that if a value member is annotated with both [ExcludeAttribute](src/DomainDrivenDesign/ExcludeAttribute.cs) and [IncludeAttribute](src/DomainDrivenDesign/IncludeAttribute.cs) then the value member will be excluded since an exclude trumps an include.